Cortazzone: the charm and the mysteries of the Romanesque “abandoned” masterpiece on the hill of Mongiglietto.

 The dominion was strenuously defended by the Popes, up to the concordat of 1741 between Benedict XIV and Charles Emmanuel III, after which it passed to the province of Asti, under the dominion of the Savoy.

-Great was the regret of the population that lost all the special privileges, including the right to asylum, which made of Cortazzone a safe haven, for every persecuted by justice.
+Great was the regret of the population that lost all the special privileges, including the right to asylum, which made of Cortazzone a haven, for every persecuted by justice.

 The town and the castle were badly damaged by the French in 1706, during the Spanish succession war (that of the sacrifice of Pietro Micca).